 What is the essence of African under-development?
 Let us analyse this problem in two aspects: the economic and social infrastructure and the superstructure.
-As regards the infra-structure, it is immediately obvious to any observer that the African States need more means of communication, alongside the improvement of existing means of industries and so on.
+As regards the infra- structure, it is immediately obvious to any observer that the African States need more means of communication, alongside the improvement of existing means of industries and so on.
 A comparison of African infrastructure with the infrastructure of countries like the U.S.A. or the U.S.S.R. shows clearly what efforts are still required in this field to satisfy our legitimate wish to draw level with those countries.
 You will no doubt see the implications of substantial effort arising out of it.
 As regards the superstructure, the problems of education and teaching are the most crucial.
 There are also problems of the institutions parliamentary, governmental, and judicial - which may still be established.
 In brief, the state organization of Africa must be inspired by both independence and progress.
 In this field, we have need of technical assistance which can come to us only from the advanced states, until we have a full complement of native trained personnel.
 This, too, implies substantial effort.
-At this stage we are justified in wondering how much longer Africa must go on appealing to the economically advanced countries to assure its wellbeing.
-Realism forces us to admit that Africa will still have need to these countries for a long time.
+At this stage we are justified in wondering how much longer Africa must go on appealing to the economically advanced countries for a long time.
 Here we must remember that independence can be defined as free inter-dependence.
 Thanks to independence the African States are capable if those in authority are serious-minded and honest, or negotiating with the other- states, including the former colonial states, on ways of complying with their interests, without sacrificing any of the major benefits of independence and international sovereignty.